Ee-Chee/Spiced-Academy-tabasco-curriculum/wk7_sql/README.md

 ## Installation and creating a database

 You can download and install Postgres from <a href="https://www.postgresql.org/download/">the PostgreSql website</a>.
 For Mac users, it is strongly recommended that you choose the [Postgres.app](http://postgresapp.com/) option.
 It is much easier than the other options, although there will still be [a few things](mac.md) you will want to do after the installation is complete.

-Installation on Windows is [a little more complicated](win.md).
+On Windows installation is easy if you are using WSL.
+You simply open bash and type `sudo apt-get install postgresql` to install and `sudo service start postgresql` to start.
+If you are not using WSL, installation on Windows is [a little more complicated](win.md).

 After successful installation you can create a new database with the `createdb` command.